 Despite exceptional predicting capabilities, neural networks are infamous for their lack of interpretability and explainability.
 The two terms are often used interchangeably, but a subtle yet crucial difference exists.
 Interpretability is the extent to which a cause-and-effect relationship can be determined to consistently predict how the output changes given a change in input.
 High interpretability often comes at the cost of performance, as it is difficult to establish cause-effect relationships beyond simple ML models like linear regression and decision trees.
 For the DNN model, we are concerned with explainability, which aims to understand the behavior of ML algorithms in human terms.
-Much effort in ML research has been directed towards explainability in recent years, and we chose the Shapley additive explanations (SHAP) technique because of its unified framework for interpreting predictions [40].
+Much effort in ML research has been directed towards explainability in recent years, and we chose the Shapley additive explanations (SHAP) technique because of its unified framework for interpreting predictions [43].
 SHAP uses a cooperative game-theoretic approach to compute the contribution of each feature towards the prediction and provides Shapley values as output.
 Specifically, we leverage the DeepExplainer method, which is suitable for neural networks.
-Figure 6 shows the average of absolute SHAP values over the entire test set for the ten key features based on the prediction of the DNN model with and without SMOTE.
+Figure 6 shows the average of absolute SHAP values over the entire test set for the ten key features based on the prediction of the DNN model with SMOTE.
 The features are ranked according to their overall relative importance, as explained by SHAP.
-The average SHAP values are computed separately for each taste class and plotted together by stacking.
-Please see supporting information for more detailed visualization for the three taste classes.
-Individual SHAP values corresponding to each test example and each feature is also shown in supporting information.
+The average SHAP values are computed separately for each taste class and control and plotted together by stacking.
+Detailed visualization for the three taste classes and individual SHAP values corresponding to each test example and each feature is shown in supporting information.

-Figure 6: Bar plots of the mean absolute SHAP values for the test set of the ten important features, ranked in order of their relative importance, based on the predictions of the DNN model (a) without SMOTE and (b) without SMOTE.
-Stacking is used to visualize the SHAP values of all three taste classes in a single chart.
+Figure 6: Bar plots of the mean absolute SHAP values for the test set of the ten important features, ranked in order of their relative importance, based on the predictions of the DNN model with SMOTE.
+Stacking is used to visualize the SHAP values of all three taste classes and control in a single chart.